joseluis12245/supersquad/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an application made with react class component and the management of lists through react redux.

 ## Available Scripts